 (b) The compact shall become effective and binding upon legislative enactment of the compact into law by no less than thirty-five of the states.
 The initial effective date shall be the later of July 1, 2001, or upon enactment into law by the thirty-fifth jurisdiction.
 Thereafter it shall become effective and binding, as to any other compacting state, upon enactment of the compact into law by that state.
 The governors of nonmember states or their designees will be invited to participate in interstate commission activities on a nonvoting basis prior to adoption of the compact by all states and territories of the United States.

 (c) Amendments to the compact may be proposed by the interstate commission for enactment by the compacting states.
 No amendment shall become effective and binding upon the interstate commission and the compacting states unless and until it is enacted into law by unanimous consent of the compacting states.

-ARTICLE XII WITHDRAWAL, DEFAULT, TERMINATION, AND JUDICIAL ENFORCEMENT
+(a) Withdrawal.
 (1) Once effective, the compact shall continue in force and remain binding upon each and every compacting state: PROVIDED, That a compacting state may withdraw from the compact ("withdrawing state") by enacting a statute specifically repealing the statute which enacted the compact into law.

 (2) The effective date of withdrawal is the effective date of the repeal.